stephgiguere/nginx-pagespeed-naxsi/README.md

-# ServerAdmin Installers
+# twogtech Installers

-ServerAdmin Installers consists of a collection of simple, easy-to-use auto-installer bash scripts designed to simplify common and complex tasks.
+Twogtech Installers consists of a collection of simple, easy-to-use auto-installer bash scripts designed to simplify common and complex tasks.
+Original installers from ServerAdmin.

 ## Current OS Support